shubhamnag14/Kernal_SVM-on-Socail-Network-Ads-Dataset/README.md

 Algorithms capable of operating with kernels include the kernel perceptron, support vector machines (SVM), Gaussian processes, principal components analysis (PCA), canonical correlation analysis, ridge regression, spectral clustering, linear adaptive filters and many others.
 Any linear model can be turned into a non-linear model by applying the kernel trick to the model: replacing its features (predictors) by a kernel function.

 Most kernel algorithms are based on convex optimization or eigenproblems and are statistically well-founded.
-Typically, their statistical properties are analyzed using statistical learning theory (for example, using Rademacher complexity)
+Typically, their statistical properties are analyzed using statistical learning theory (for example, using Rademacher complexity).